John Fowles

 November 05, 2005

-John Robert Fowles was born in Leigh-on-Sea, a small town located about 40 miles from London in the county of Essex, England.
-He recalls the English suburban culture of the 1930s as oppressively conformist and his family life as intensely conventional.
-Of his childhood, Fowles says "I have tried to escape ever since."
+John Robert Fowles was born in Leigh-on-Sea, a small town in Essex.
+He recalled the English suburban culture of the 1930s as oppressively conformist and his family life as intensely conventional.
+Of his childhood, Fowles said "I have tried to escape ever since."

 The Collector